Janowoj/simple-components/README.md

 // Take count, useEffect and handleClick function and put them into a function called useCounter.

 // We can use this hook in any component we want.

+##### Hook Creation:

+1. Make a function called 'useSomething'
+2. Find all the non-JSX expressions that refer to 1-2 related pieces of state
+3. Cut them all out, paste them into 'useSomething'
+4. Find 'not defined' errors in your component
+5. In the hook, return an object that contains the variables the component needs
+6. In the component, call your hook.
+Destructure the properties the component needs.
+7. Find 'not defined' errors in your hook.
+Pass the missing variables in as rguments to the hook.
+8. Rename the variables in the component to match the names in the hook.
+9. REname returned properties to something more descriptive.